 As soon as possible your therapist will begin to work on regaining your shoulder’s movement, even if that range of movement is only small at first.
 Your sessions may begin with treatments such as moist hot packs, ultrasound or massage, which help to relax the muscles and get the shoulder tissues ready to be stretched.
 Your Physical Therapist will assist you in stretching your shoulder through the available ranges of motion, but they will also show you stretches that you can do on your own as part of a home program.
 Using an overhead shoulder pulley in the clinic and as part of a home program is extremely useful in gaining shoulder range of motion.
 Doing pendular exercises can also assist with pain at this stage, and help to maintain some shoulder range of motion.
 Pendular exercises are performed by leaning forward or to the side, letting the arm hang clear of the chest, and then initiating movement with your trunk so that the dangling limb passively and gently moves.
 This action provides some traction to the glenohumeral joint (shoulder joint), which aids in pain relief, and also assists the shoulder into a relative elevated motion (in relation to the trunk.)
 It is important that the pendular activity is done as passively as possible without initiating motion from the shoulder muscles.
 The exercise should look similar to a weighted pendulum that randomly swings on the end of a piece of string.

-If your doctor recommends an injection of a long-acting anesthetic with cortisone for your shoulder, you should plan on seeing your Physical Therapist at Holsman Physical Therapy and Rehabilitation P.C. right after the injection.
+If your doctor recommends an injection of a long-acting anesthetic with cortisone for your shoulder, you should plan on seeing your Physical Therapist at Holsman Physical Therapy and Wellness P.C. right after the injection.
 The extra fluid from the injection stretches out the tissues of the joint capsule so an aggressive session of stretching right after an injection can help maximize the stretch to the joint capsule.
 Your Physical Therapist can liaise with your doctor regarding a planned injection in conjunction with a stretching session.

 Maintaining your neck range of motion is also very important when your shoulder is not moving well, so your therapist will also prescribe exercises to ensure you can move your neck well for all your daily activities, and that you don’t end up with a stiff neck along with your stiff shoulder.

-The next part of your treatment at Holsman Physical Therapy and Rehabilitation P.C. will involve mobilizing the joints of your shoulder, including your glenohumeral joint, the joint of the shoulder blade and the thorax (scapulothoracic joint), and even the joints where your collarbone joins the trunk and the shoulder (sternoclavicular and acromioclavicular joints.)
+The next part of your treatment at Holsman Physical Therapy and Wellness P.C. will involve mobilizing the joints of your shoulder, including your glenohumeral joint, the joint of the shoulder blade and the thorax (scapulothoracic joint), and even the joints where your collarbone joins the trunk and the shoulder (sternoclavicular and acromioclavicular joints.)
 Your Physical Therapist will passively move these joints into their available ranges of motion while you relax the muscles of your shoulder completely.

 Interestingly, the strength of your shoulder is often maintained in primary adhesive capsulitis, especially once you pass the stage of having pain and are simply restricted because of the range of motion.
 As you gain more range of motion, however, you will notice weakness in the shoulder in these ranges of movement simply because you have not used the shoulder in these ranges for an extended period of time.
 For this reason, your therapist will focus more on strengthening exercises in the later stages of your rehabilitation, once your pain is under control and your shoulder range of movement is improving.